l-michalik/allinback/README.md

-3. check percentage of successfull types
-2. add logic that will check which algorythm is best: last x matches or period
+-  add logic that will check which algorythm is best: last x matches or period : remember to not create prediciton if foot is not achieved

-0. add prediction model that has fields type -> name -> value
-1. add logic that will create types when x percentage is achieved